ucldc/ingest_deploy/README.md

 As a next step, QA check the harvested collection in CouchDB; you can also subsequently check the results in Solr.

 The objective of this part of the QA process is to ensure that source metadata (from a harvesting target) is correctly mapped through to CouchDB
-Suggested method is to review the 1) source metadata (e.g., original MARC21  record, original XTF-indexed metadata*) vis-a-vis the 2) a random sample of CouchDB results and 3) <a href="https://docs.google.com/spreadsheets/d/1u2RE9PD0N9GkLQTFNJy3HiH9N5IbKDG52HjJ6JomC9I/edit#gid=265758929"metadata crosswalk</a>
+Suggested method is to review the 1) source metadata (e.g., original MARC21  record, original XTF-indexed metadata*) vis-a-vis the 2) a random sample of CouchDB results and 3) <a href="https://docs.google.com/spreadsheets/d/1u2RE9PD0N9GkLQTFNJy3HiH9N5IbKDG52HjJ6JomC9I/edit#gid=265758929"metadata crosswalk</a>.
+Things to check:

-* Check to confirm that metadata from the source record was carried over into CouchDB: did any metadata get dropped?
+* Verify if metadata from the source record was carried over into CouchDB correctly: did any metadata get dropped?
-* Check the metadata mappings: was the mapping handled correctly, going from the source metadata through to CouchDB, as defined in the metadata crosswalk?
+* Verify the metadata mappings: was the mapping handled correctly, going from the source metadata through to CouchDB, as defined in the metadata crosswalk?
-* Check if any needed metadata remediation was completed (as defined in the metadata crosswalk) -- e.g., were rights statuses and statements globally applied?
+* Verify if any needed metadata remediation was completed (as defined in the metadata crosswalk) -- e.g., were rights statuses and statements globally applied?
-* Check for DPLA/CDL required data values -- are they present?
+* Verify DPLA/CDL required data values -- are they present?
 If not, we may need to go back to the data provider to supply the information -- or potentially supply it for them (through the Collection Registry)
-* Check the data values used within the various metadata elements:
+* Verify the data values used within the various metadata elements:
- * Are there any errors or noticeable problems?
  * Do the data values look "correct" (e.g., for Type, data values are drawn from the DCMI Type Vocabulary)?
  * Any funky characters or problems with formatting of the data?
 Any data coming through that looks like it may have underlying copyright issues
+ * Are there any errors or noticeable problems?

 NOTE: To view the original XTF-indexed metadata for content harvested from Calisphere:
 * Go to Collection Registry, locate the collection that was harvested from XTF, and skip to the "URL harvest" field -- use that URL to generate a result of the XTF-indexed metadata (view source code to see raw XML)
 * Append the following to the URL, to set the number of results: `docsPerPage=###`

-##### Querying CouchDB
+<b>Querying CouchDB</b>
 * To generate a results set of metadata records for a given collection in CouchDB, using this URL syntax: 'https://52.10.100.133/couchdb/ucldc/_design/all_provider_docs/_list/has_field_value/by_provider_name_wdoc?key="10046"&field=originalRecord.subject&limit=100'.
 Each metadata record in the results set will have a unique ID  (e.g., 26094--00000001).
 This can be used for viewing the metadata within the CouchDB UI.
 * Parameters:
  * field="####": Optional.
 Limit the display output to a particular field.